-When necessary, calculate a target percent air content at a maximum air void spacing factor of 0.0100 inch, using the equation in subsection 403.3e.
+When necessary, calculate a target percent air content at a maximum AVA spacing factor of 0.0100 inch, using the Equation C in subsection 403.3e.

 d.
 Field Verification.
 Coordinate with the Engineer so production samples may be obtained behind the paver to establish the target air content on the first paving day.
 Produce concrete using the same materials and proportions that were used in the prequalification mixture.
-Adjustments may be approved in the dosage of air entraining agent and a 5% adjustment may be approved in the water-cementitious ratio.
+Adjustments may be approved in the dosage of air entraining agent.
 AVA samples will be taken both in the path of a vibrator and the gap between vibrators.

 Perform the test for air content at the delivery site of the concrete KT-19 (Roll-a-meter) or KT-18 (pressure meter), calibrated to yield the same result.
-Make adjustments in the proportions, types of material or the operation to establish a satisfactory, target air content.

 e.
 Control of the Air Content During Paving Operations.
 Maintain an air content behind the paver as determined by KT-19 or KT-18, which meets subsection 403.3e.
 Maintain all production parameters established during field verification.
 The dosage of air-entraining agent may be varied to control the air content.
-Five percent adjustments will be permitted to the cementitious content and the water-cementitious ratio.
-With AVA testing, 5% adjustments will be permitted to the aggregate proportions, as well as any adjustment to the water reducer.
+With AVA testing, 5% adjustments will be permitted to the aggregate proportions, as well as any adjustment to the water reducer in accordance with subsection 401.3k.
 Comply with all specifications regarding production of fresh concrete.